TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 3. Some TriBITS projects may require a version of Python more recent than 2.4.
-   In this case, the TriBITS project would set `PythonInterp_FIND_VERSION`_ to some value higer than ``2.4``.
+   In this case, the TriBITS project would set `PythonInterp_FIND_VERSION`_ to some value higher than ``2.4``.
 For example, may newer systems have Python 2.6.6 or higher versions installed by default and projects developed on such a system typically requires this version or higher.